akaigoro/df4j/README.md

 It does not contain fluent API and does not try to implement [all combinations of all capabilities](https://www.google.ru/search?q="all+combinations+of+all+capabilities), but allow developers to freely combine existing and newly developed capabilities.

+2. The type hierarchy of the active nodes is based on two fundamental classes:
+- AsyncProc for single-shot computations
+- (dataflow) Actor for recurrent computations

+3. AsyncProc, being an asynchronous procedure, does not return value (or better say, returns void value).
+Its simple extension AsyncFunc<T> returns a value of arbitrary reference type T.

+4. Actor is provided with machinery to implement finite state machine which can be defined by a flow chart.
+This allows to transform parallel algorithm into asynchronous mechanically, preserving the semantics.
+See the test DiningPhilosophers as an example of such transformation.

+5. Hewitt's Actor (e.g. [Akka](https://akka.io/)) is no more than dataflow Actor with single input message flow parameter.

-2. Each communication protocol can be implemented in both synchronous and asynchronous forms.
+6. Each communication protocol can be implemented in both synchronous and asynchronous forms.
 Especially useful are nodes which support both synchronous and asynchronous versions.
 Thus, the class org.df4j.core.communicator.AsyncSemaphore extends java.util.concurrent.Semaphore with implementation of SignalFlow.Publisher.
-Class AsyncArrayBlockingQueue implements from scratch java.util.concurrent.BlockingQueue, ReverseFlow.Publisher, and Flow.Publisher.
-Such communicators can help when transforming muktithreading program to asynchronous.
+Class AsyncArrayBlockingQueue partially implements java.util.concurrent.BlockingQueue, ReverseFlow.Publisher, and Flow.Publisher.
+Such communicators can help when transforming multithreading program to asynchronous form.

-3. Callback is no more than AsyncProc with single scalar input parameter.

-4. Actor (e.g. [Akka](https://akka.io/)) is no more than repeatable basic block with one input message flow parameter.
-After the next round of execution, it sends awaking signal to the own control port.

-5. Reactive streams are just implementation of a specific protocol, and that protocol is no more but a combination of two more simple protocols.
+7. Reactive streams are just implementation of a specific protocol, and that protocol is no more but a combination of two more simple protocols.
 Reactive streams in asynchronous programming plays the same role as blocking queues in multithreading programming: probably most useful, but by far not the only way to connect independent parties.